Introduction

 Current Russian tradition accepts two coexisting names of the church: the official”Church of Intercession on the Moat” (in full, the “Church of Intercession of Most Holy Theotokos on the Moat”), and the “Temple of Basil the Blessed”.
 When these names are listed together the latter name, being informal, is always mentioned second.
 The common Western translations “Cathedral of Basil the Blessed” and “Saint Basil’s Cathedral” incorrectly bestow the status of cathedral on the church of Basil, but are nevertheless widely used even in academic literature.
 Especially during the 19. century, in English and other languages the Saint Basil’s Cathedral was also called (Cathedral or Church of) Vassili Blagennoi.

-One of Moscow's most precious treasures
+One of Moscow's Most Precious Treasures

 A UNESCO World Heritage Site and internationally recognised symbol of Russia, St Basil’s is one of Moscow’s most spectacular monuments, a magnificent landmark that has been present for almost 500 years of the city’s history.
 During your trip to Moscow, you’re bound to pass by the cathedral on numerous occasions: it’s definitely worth seeing both in the day, to fully admire its vivid rainbow of colours, and at night, to see the lovely illuminations after dark.
 While it is one of of the capital’s must-see monuments, if you’re short on time or have a tight budget, just stick to seeing the outside.
 It’s often common to confuse the cathedral as part of the Kremlin, which is located just next door, but they are completely separate.
 As well as the Kremlin, St Basil’s central location means you can combine it with a visit to Lenin’s Mausoleum, the GUM or the Moscow’s State Historical Museum.